The Best Post-Run Breakfasts in DC

 If you’re finishing up a run in Rock Creek Park and pop up into the Adams Morgan neighborhood, Mintwood Place has a fantastic weekend brunch.
 They don’t open until 10:30 so you can fit in a long run, shower, and make it in time to beat the crowds.
 The best order isn’t a main brunch dish (although everything is tasty!) but rather a mix of various sides.
 Order 2 or 3 of their famous griddled pancakes (blueberry is best!) and a side order of bacon and a side order of eggs.
 Everything will come together for a sweet and savory treat that’s perfect for aching muscles in need of protein.

+DC has lots of great options for runners.
 Next time you’re in the nation’s capital for a weekend, re-fuel with one of the best breakfasts in the city!